Storage Provider Tutorial

 , and select the free plan.
 After completing the required information, you will receive the endpoint along with an API key.

-ℹ️ Note: Not all steps in this section are required; they depend on your choice.
+ℹ️ Note: Not all steps in this section are required; they depend on your .

 During this phase, the CPUs are expected to be fully occupied for data processing.
-If not, please refer to the FAQ for performance tuning on this area.
+If not, please refer to for performance tuning on this area.

 If the es-node doesn't have enough time to complete sampling within a slot, the log will display "Mining tasks timed out".
-For further actions, please refer to the FAQ.
+For further actions, please refer to .